SebasGTM/next-myhomepage/content/posts/how-i-learn-japanese.md

 On PC I would suggest using a simple webpage like this one [Kana Pro](https://kana.pro/) or a similar app for your smartphone.
 This is probably the shortest but a very important step, don't stop until read Kana in an acceptable speed.
 But it also should take more than a few days/weeks.
 To speed up the process you can use a mnemonic chart.
-It did wonders for me and there are lot different version on the web.
+It did wonders for me and there are lot of different versions on the web.
 Here an example: [Mnemonic Chart](https://commons.wikimedia.org/wiki/File:Japanese_Kana_Mnemonic_Chart.png)

-After you mesmerized the Kana there are two next steps that should be worked on at the same time.
+After you mesmerized the Kana, there are two next steps that should be worked on at the same time.

 **Basic Vocabulary** and **Basic Grammar**